-/ The servicer must Attach the following to the printed Authoritative Copy of the eNote: date of conversion on the MERS eRegistry; the name and company of the person converting the eNote; documentation from the MERS eRegistry reflecting registration, transfer history, and status of the eNote; a statement indicating that the MERS transfer history and future paper endorsements are incorporated into the Note as an allonge; • a statement signed by an officer of the servicer indicating that the processes and methods used in printing the eNote ensured that the information and signatures on the face of the printed eNote are a complete and accurate reproduction of those reflected on the face of the Authoritative Copy of the eNote; the servicer, at the time of the conversion to paper, maintained control and possession of the eNote; • the eNote can no longer be transferred to a new note holder; and the MERS eRegistry shows that the electronic eNote has been converted to a paper-based Note; and any other allonge appropriate for the Note.
-Ensure that the paper-based eNote reflects that it is an eNote that has been converted to paper and that the paper-based eNote is now the original Note.
+/ The servicer must Attach the following to the printed Authoritative Copy of the eNote: date of conversion on the MERS eRegistry; the name and company of the person converting the eNote; a copy of the MERS eRegistry transfer history reflecting the servicer as the final controller of the eNote; • a statement indicating that the MERS eRegistry transfer history and future paper endorsements are incorporated into the Note as an allonge; • a copy of the MERS eRegistry transaction history reflecting the eNote has been converted into a paper-based Note; a statement signed by an officer of the servicer indicating the processes and methods used in printing the eNote ensured the information and signatures on the face of the printed eNote are a complete and accurate reproduction of those reflected on the face of the Authoritative Copy of the eNote; the servicer, at the time of the conversion to paper, maintained control and possession of the eNote; the eNote can no longer be transferred to a new note holder; and • the MERS eRegistry shows the electronic eNote has been converted to a paper-based Note; and any other allonge appropriate for the Note.
+Ensure the paper-based eNote reflects it is an eNote that has been converted to paper and the paper-based eNote is now the original Note.
 Complete an endorsement of the converted eNote in blank and without recourse using the allonge.
 Deliver the converted (paper) eNote to the lender that is originating the CEMA.